cabird/claude-code-router-az/README.md

 npm install
 npm run build

-# 5. Link ccr into your PATH for CLI use
+# 5. Install this fork globally for CLI use
-npm link
+npm install -g .

 # 6. Prepare config (edit for your resource/deployment)
 mkdir -p ~/.claude-code-router